cromica/cromica.github.io/_posts/2015-07-23-OpenExchange-age-of-developers-translator-code.md

 <img src="/assets/images/posts/age-of-developers-translator-code/age-of-developers-translator-code.jpg" alt="Age Of Developers" title="Age of Developers" class="img-responsive">

 <p class="dropcap">This is the first part of the <a href="http://romuluscrisan.com/sdl%20studio/2015/07/20/OpenExchange-age-of-developers.html" target="_blank">OpenExchange: Age of Developers</a> series.
-This article is meant to be a short guide for translators who are willing to augment their productivity and ease their day to day work by writing plugins for SDL Trados Studio, but they don't know from where to start.</p>
+This article is meant to be a short guide for translators who are willing to augment their productivity and ease their day to day work by writing plugins for SDL Studio, but they don't know from where to start.</p>

 ### Age of developers - table of contents###